Philip Baker Hall, of 'Hard Eight,' 'Seinfeld,' dies at 90 – KION546

 Holly Wolfle Hall, the actor’s wife of nearly 40 years, on Monday said Hall died Sunday surrounded by loved ones in Glendale, California.
 She said Hall had been well until a few weeks earlier, and spent his final days in warm spirits, reflecting on his life.

-Born in Toledo, Ohio, Hall had been a well-traveled stage actor and bit-part presence in films and TV before a then-little-known Paul Thomas Anderson sought him out to star in his 1993 short film “Cigarettes & Coffee.”
-After the short, with Hall playing an itinerate gambler, made it into the Sundance Film Festival, Anderson expanded it into his feature debut, 1997’s “Hard Eight,” which catapulted Hall’s career.
-Anderson would cast him again in “Boogie Nights” and “Magnolia.”
+Anderson would cast Hall again as adult film theater magnate Floyd Gondolli who warns Burt Reynolds’ pornography producer about the industry’s future in “Boogie Nights.”
+In Anderson’s “Magnolia,” Hall played Jimmy Gator, the host of a kids game show.

+“I have a particular fascination with character actors, with wanting to turn them into lead actors,” Anderson told The Los Angeles Times in 1998.
+“I see Philip Baker Hall, he’s just . . . an actor that I love.
+There’s no one else with a face like that, or a voice like that.”

-To many, Hall was instantly recognizable for one of the most intense guest appearances on “Seinfeld.”
+To many, Hall was instantly recognizable for one of the most powerfully funny guest appearances on “Seinfeld.”
 In the 22nd episode of the sitcom in 1991, Hall played Lt.
-Joe Bookman, the library investigator who comes after Seinfeld for years-overdue copy of “Tropic of Cancer.”
-Hall played him like an old-school noir detective, telling Seinfeld: “Well, I got a flash for ya, Joy-boy: Party time is over.”
+Joe Bookman, the library investigator who comes after Seinfeld for a years-overdue copy of “Tropic of Cancer.”
+Hall played him like a hardboiled noir detective, telling Seinfeld: “Well, I got a flash for ya, Joy-boy: Party time is over.”

+Hall was brought back for the “Seinfeld” finale and by Larry David on “Curb Your Enthusiasm.”
+David once said no other actor ever made him laugh more than Hall.

-Hall’s other credits included playing Richard Nixon in Robert Altman’s 1984 drama “Secret Honor.”
-He had parts in “The Truman Show,” “The Insider,” “Zodiac,” “Argo” and “Rush Hour.”
+Among Hall’s many other credits were Michael Mann’s “The Insider,” as “60 Minutes” producer Don Hewitt, and Lars von Trier’s “Dogville.”
+Hall appeared in “Say Anything,” “The Truman Show,” “The Talented Mr. Ripley,” “Zodiac,” “Argo” and “Rush Hour.”
+Hall played the neighbor Walt Kleezak on “Modern Family.”
+His last performance was in the 2020 series “Messiah.”